Data Products | A Guide to Data Products

 Practical guide to data products: definition, rulebook, business canvas, MVDP, sharing, quality/SLO, change/deprecation and measurable value.

 Many organisations do not have “too little data”.
-They have too little predictability: You find something in the catalogue (if you have one), but you do not know whether it is recommended to build on, how it changes, or who actually responds when something breaks.
+They have too little predictability: you find something in the catalogue, but do not know whether it is safe to build on, how it changes, or who responds when something breaks.

 Who is this guide for?

-For anyone working with analytical data: data engineers, analytics engineers, data scientists, BI/analytics, data governance — and those who lead data teams.
+Data engineers, analytics engineers, data scientists, BI/analytics, data governance and those who lead data teams.

 Chapters